petersulyok/ipmiexp/README.md

 - Must be executed with root privileges
 - Default configuration file is stored at `~/.config/ipmiexp/setting.ini`
 - You can exit from the program with pressing CTRL-Q
+- The program is beta, not optimized, slowish...